snacktavish/COME2022/DataSetAssembly.md

 The starting alignment is in neisseria_aln.fas.
 The updated alignment is in EP_demo/RESULTS/extended.aln

-The ML tree file is in the file `EP_demo/RESULTS/RAxML_bestTree.consensusFULL`
+Estimate an ML tree using raxml

 Open it in figtree
 Root it with "ERR2525602" as an outgroup.